Use these strategic principles and tools to test the user experience of your new (or newly reconfigured) website before it goes live.

-Possibilities range from relying totally on a third party to do your UX testing for you, to a hybrid model where you use their online tools and suggestions, to offline testing you control completely.
+Possibilities range from relying completely on a third-party to conduct usability testing for you, to a hybrid model where you use their online tools and suggestions, to offline testing you control completely.

 Here are some online examples:

-- UserTesting: You can begin with a free Peek, then move up to the paid version.
+- UserTesting: This platform is our team’s preferred method for conducting user-testing.
 The company promises results within 24 hours.
-With the paid version you can filter participants by age, income, gender, country, internet expertise and type of device used to access your site, just for starters.
+With this platform, you’re able to filter user-testers by age, income, gender, country, internet expertise and type of device used to access your site, just for starters.

 - User Zoom: Get help designing your usability studies, recruiting participants, and conducting data analysis.
 UserZoom offers extensive usability packages.